Burt Bacharach, writer of such classic pop hits as 'Raindrops Keep Fallin' on My Head,' dies at 94 – KION546

 Susanna Hoffs, singer and co-founder of The Bangles, tweeted a photo of Bacharach, writing, “Peace and love, Burt Bacharach.”

-Later in his career Bacharach spoofed his status as a ’60s icon by appearing as himself in all three “Austin Powers” movies.
+Later in his career Bacharach cemented his status as a ’60s icon by appearing as himself in all three “Austin Powers” movies.

 He also collaborated on an acclaimed, Grammy-winning album, “Painted From Memory,” in 1998 with English singer-songwiter Elvis Costello.